DrJohnT/DeployCube/README.md

 The module also requires the Microsoft SQL Server PowerShell module **SqlServer** which is installed automatically.

+Custom install directories for Microsoft.AnalysisServices.Deployment.exe are now supported.
+Please set the environment variable CustomAsDwInstallLocation prior to running any functions.

 ### Admin privileges required for deployment

-In order to successfully deploy a tabular cube, the process running **Publish-Cube** needs to run under a service account that has admin privileges on your target SQL Server Analysis Services instance.
+In order to successfully deploy a tabular cube, the process running **Publish-Cube** needs to run under a service account that has admin privileges on your target Azure Analysis Services or SSAS instance.
+If you wish to use a specific Windows account, all of the relevant functions have UserID / Password parameters.

 ## Getting Started